Skip to main content

 Frequently Asked Questions

 Start with the fundamentals: PR cycle time (time from first commit to merge), wait time (idle time waiting for reviews or CI), deployment frequency, and throughput (PRs merged per week).
 These metrics surface 80% of common bottlenecks.
-Avoid vanity metrics like commit counts or lines of code—they don't correlate with meaningful output.
-For a deeper dive, see our Engineering Metrics Dashboard Guide.
+Avoid vanity metrics like commit counts or lines of code - they do not correlate with meaningful output.

 Want to track this automatically?